pennlabs/django-rest-live/README.md

 ### Request objects and view keyword arguments
 Django REST Framework makes heavy use of the [`Request`](https://www.django-rest-framework.org/api-guide/requests/) object as a general context throughout the framework.
-[permissions](https://www.django-rest-framework.org/api-guide/permissions/) are a good example: each permission check gets passed the `request` object along with the current `view` in order to verify if a given request has permission to view an object.
+[Permissions](https://www.django-rest-framework.org/api-guide/permissions/) are a good example: each permission check gets passed the `request` object along with the current `view` in order to verify if a given request has permission to view an object.

-However, broadcasts originate from database updates rather than an HTTP request, so `django-rest-live` uses the HTTP request that establishes the websocket connection as a basis for the `request` object accessible in views, permissions and serializers. `request.user` and `request.session`, normally populated via middleware, are available as expected. `view.action` is `retrieve` when the group-by field is either `pk` or `id`, and `list` otherwise.
+However, broadcasts originate from database updates rather than an HTTP request, so `django-rest-live` uses the HTTP request that establishes the websocket connection as a basis for the `request` object accessible in views, permissions and serializers. `request.user` and `request.session`, normally populated via middleware, are available as expected.

 Something that can't be
 inferred, however, are [view keyword arguments](https://docs.djangoproject.com/en/3.1/ref/urls/#django.urls.path),